mysql/mysql-connector-nodejs/tut/Getting_Started.md

 });
 ```

-we won't see any output and the script will hang.
+We won't see any output and the script will hang.
 The reason is that the
 error happens in an async part of the code and is never caught.
 Additionally we only close the connection if this was successful, but as
 long as a network connection exists node.js doesn't terminate.